aymanfouad123/termora/README.md

 # Run commands automatically without confirmation
 termora chat --auto

+# View your command history with context
+termora history

+# Set up a recurring workflow
+termora schedule "daily at 5pm" "check git repos for uncommitted changes"

 # Rollback the last operation
 termora rollback last
 ```

-It's not just a shell tool — it's your agentic terminal copilot.

-## 🛡️ Privacy & Security
+## Privacy & Security

 - Commands are processed securely with backups for destructive operations
-- All logs stored locally in `~/.termora/`
+- All interaction history stored locally in `~/.termora/`
 - Optional: Use local AI models via Ollama for complete privacy

-## 📝 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Termora: Terminal commands with perfect memory.